 is involved.

-: Red light is more easily absorbed
+• Red light → easily absorbed

-Blue light is more easily scattered
+• Blue light → easily scattered

 Therefore, it may appear bluish